-Our overall mission: To promote well-being and engagement in faculty and healthcare professionals of all RBHS health professions to enhance their ability to be excellent clinicians, educators, researchers and advocates for the health of the community.
+Our overall mission: To promote well-being of RBHS faculty and healthcare professionals to enhance their ability to be excellent clinicians, educators, researchers and advocates for the health of their patients and communities.

-Our vision: To create a work climate at RBHS renowned as an environment
+Our vision: To create a work culture at RBHS renowned as an environment

 – where faculty and healthcare professionals thrive, excel, and want to stay